thycotic/privman-docs/agents/all/index.md

 [priority]: # (1)
 # Pertaining to All Agents

-This section of the Privilege Manager documentation covers information and step procedures pertaining to all Privilege Manager agents independent of the endpoint operating system.
+This section of the Privilege Manager documentation covers information and step procedures pertaining to Privilege Manager agents __independent__ of the endpoint operating system.

 The following topics are available: